siddinenisrinandan-cloud/chem-agent-lab/README.md

 ## 📌 Overview

-**Chem Agent Lab** is a multi-agent AI system designed to simulate, explain, and guide interactive chemistry experiments.
-Instead of acting as a static virtual lab, the platform behaves like an intelligent assistant that helps users understand **what happens in a reaction and why it happens**.
+Chem Agent Lab isn’t just another virtual chemistry lab.
+It’s more like a team of smart assistants ready to walk you through experiments — showing you what’s actually happening in a reaction, and more importantly, why it’s happening.

-The system combines **chemical reaction simulation**, **AI-driven explanations**, and **collaborative agent orchestration** to create an interactive learning environment.
-Multiple specialized AI agents work together to analyze inputs, validate experiments, compute results, and explain the science behind them.
+Here’s the cool part: the system combines real-time reaction simulations, clear AI explanations, and a variety of specialized agents that handle different aspects of the process.
+These agents don’t work alone — they bounce ideas off each other, check your inputs, crunch the numbers, and break down the science in plain language.

-This project is being developed as part of **Google Summer of Code (GSoC) 2026 under MoFA**, with the goal of demonstrating how **multi-agent architectures can support real educational applications**.
+The project is part of Google Summer of Code 2026 with MoFA.
+The main idea?
+Prove that multi-agent AI systems aren’t just buzzwords — they can actually make learning real subjects, like chemistry, a hands-on experience.

-> 💡 **Goal:** Make chemistry learning interactive, explainable, and as intuitive as performing experiments in a real laboratory.
+Goal: Make chemistry interactive, easy to understand, and just as engaging as messing around with beakers in a real lab.

 ---

-## 📚 Documentation
+##  Documentation

 * [System Architecture](./ARCHITECTURE.md)
 * [Workflow](./workflow.md)